 is a website of the USDA.
 It can help you identify foods by their food group and show how much of each food to include in a meal.

 Exact amounts of each food group and calories you will vary based on your age, sex, and activity level.
-The website has a tool called the

 There are two main types of

-.
+whole.
 Refined grains are are grain products missing the nutritional elements of the whole grain because of processing.
 Enriched grains are processed grains that have nutrients like vitamins, folic acid, and iron added back in.